bbauska/JS-Programs/README.md

 if (!isNaN(kilometers)) {

-  // Convert kilometers to miles let miles = kilometers &ast; kilometersToMilesConversionFactor;
+  // Convert kilometers to miles let miles = kilometers * kilometersToMilesConversionFactor;
   console.log(`${kilometers} kilometers is approximately ${miles} miles.`);
 } else {
   console.log("Please enter a valid number for the distance in kilometers.");